 Absolutely.
 Most of our customers opt for monthly deliveries but we do have a few that opt for every other month or even every 3 or 4 months.
 Sometimes this is to save on shipping.
-Sometimes it is merely a function of in home freezer space available or spreading out the payments.
+Other times it merely functions as a way to allow for there to be in-home freezer space available or to spread out the payments.
 The only stipulation is we ask you take full possession of all your beef by the end of your membership period.

-Why does my total share specify a range items rather than a set number of cuts?
+Why does my total share specify a range item rather than a set number of cuts?

 How do I know when and where my order will be picked up?

-Each month’s delivery location will be the same but the date will be the next pickup date available.
-Your reminder email will specify the delivery location, date and time one week in advance.
+Each month’s delivery location will be the same, but the date will be the next pickup date available.
+Your reminder email will specify the delivery location, date, and time one week in advance.
 If you desire a new drop site location at a more convenient location, we are happy to create a new one.
-We just require a 50 lb monthly delivery to add a new site.
-Get some of your friends and neighbors together to create a 50 lbs delivery delivery demand and we can meet at a place of your choosing.
+We just require a 50 lb. monthly delivery to add a new site.
+Get some of your friends and neighbors together to create a 50 lbs. delivery demand and we can meet at a place of your choosing.

 How can I be sure I get all the meat from my share?